 If that is the case for you, here is what you should do:

 - Line up whatever support you can to enable you to study.
 Move back home for a year if necessary.
-My daughter, Jennifer, did that get her teaching credential and masters degree.
+My daughter, Jennifer, did that to get her teaching credential and masters degree.
 It wasn’t fun moving back home but it made it possible to attend school without working.
 Even if you can’t move home, maybe you can find a roommate to share expenses, etc.

 - Take the class again.